-To enable or disable continuous autofocus, do one of the following:

-- Select (Settings) > Device settings > Focus > Continuous autofocus > On or Off. - Touch the soft button (AF-C)
+To enable or disable continuous autofocus, select (Settings) > Device settings > Focus > Continuous autofocus > On or Off.

 Do not point the camera at the face of a person when the continuous autofocus function is on.
 The camera uses laser distance measurements (that are continuous) for the focus adjustments.
 The laser beam can cause eye irritation.